haruosuz/microbe/references/README.MoBE.md

 ----------

 ----------
 ## mental health

+人工環境の微生物群集とメンタルヘルス

 https://en.wikipedia.org/wiki/Microbiomes_of_the_built_environment
 Mental health.
-In a 2015 review Hoisington et al. discuss possible connections between the microbiology of the built environment and human health.[62]
+In a 2015 review Hoisington et al. discuss possible connections between the microbiology of the built environment and human health.[66]
 The concept presented in this paper is that more and more evidence is accumulating that the human microbiome has some impact on the brain and thus if the built environment either directly or indirectly impacts the human microbiome, this in turn could have impacts on human mental health.

 https://www.sciencedirect.com/science/article/pii/S0360132319301982
 Building and Environment